How do we best develop a student’s sense of curiosity and wonder?

 This video can serve as an inspiration if you would like your students to create a video after they have had a chance to find some fractals themselves.

 When the older students go out, tell them they are going on a scavenger hunt.
 The object is to find as many patterns and fractals as they can.
-Have them sketch what they see, or if you have access to iPads or cameras have students take pictures of what they see.
+Ask them to sketch what they see, or if you have access to iPads or cameras ask students to take pictures of what they see.
 Determine if the pattern they find is a fractal or not.

 Fractals and Math

 If you want to incorporate math into your lesson introduce Benoit Mandelbrot.
 He is the scientist and mathematician that came up with the term Fractal.
 He was also one of the first people to use computer graphics based on his findings.
-They can then learn about the Sierpinski triangle.
-You can find free triangular graph paper online.
+Students can learn about the Sierpinski triangle.
+There is free, triangular graph paper online.

 What if you can’t get your class outside?